Satabdi Roy: Career as a filmmaker

 In 2011, a member of Indian censor board informed the chief minister Mamata Banerjee that Maya Mukherjee, the protagonist in the film Paribartan directed by Roy was modelled on the chief minister.
 The film was later released in 2017.

 Roy cast Rituparna Sengupta opposite Tapas Paul in her directorial venture Om Shanti (2012).
 When interrogated whether the professional rivalry of the actresses duo would affect the shooting, Roy declined any such rivalry.
 She rather presumed that their collaboration would appeal the viewers.
 She also cast Rakhi Sawant for an item number in the film.
 Sengupta skipped the premier show of the film as she felt that Sawant had been given preference to herself in the poster of the film while Roy said that Sengupta's grievance was baseless.
 The film received negative review.
 It was a major financial disaster.

-Politics
+Political career

 She became the Member of Parliament, having won in the Lok Sabha election on a Trinamool Congress ticket from the Birbhum constituency of West Bengal in 2009.

-She again won from the same constituency on a Trinamool Congress ticket in 2014 and 2019.
+She again won from the same constituency on a Trinamool Congress ticket in 2014, 2019 and 2024.
+On 2025 she was announced deputy leader of her party in the Lok Sabha.